andreheringer/smolDM/README.md

 Very smol Dungeon Master for one shot RPG sessions.

 This project was built intending to be a Python exercise.
-I love Python and want to keep working with it even tho my current work place is a Java shop.
+I love Python and want to keep working with it even though my current work place is a Java shop.

 ## Commands